When I first learnt to sew - things always felt rushed with so many students packed in to a class, and a very strict schedule to follow.

 This knowledge led me to start a blog called A Challenging Sew in 2011, so I could share some of the intricacies at a more advanced level.
 Millions of views later, it still remains incredibly popular, averaging twenty thousand plus page hits a month.

-When you sign up for a class at the studio, unless otherwise noted, I will be teaching - every class from absolute beginner to advanced.
+When you sign up for a class at the studio, unless otherwise noted, I will be teaching - Intermediate to Couture.

-Guest teachers are always welcome, and I am actively trying to have one new workshop a month, that incorporates something specific and different to general sewing - Jeans, Bra's, Pants fitting etc
+Guest teachers are always welcome, and I actively try to have new workshops each year, that incorporate something more speicific than general garment making - Jeans, Bra's, Pants fitting etc

 I hope you will come and join me.